George and Barbara Bush: A love story

 The couple celebrated their 73rd wedding anniversary in January.
 After a long-distance courtship, the two wed on Jan.
 6, 1945.
 The lovebirds met at a dance in 1941 when George H.W.
 Bush was 16 years old and Barbara was home from boarding school during a holiday break.
 They were engaged right before he was shipped overseas as a naval pilot during World War II and married in Rye, N.Y.

-They have six children, including former President George W. Bush and former Florida Gov. Jeb Bush.
+Their six children include former President George W. Bush and former Florida Gov. Jeb Bush.

 RELATED: George H.W.
 Bush's love letter to Barbara proves love is as strong as ever